Susan K. Weinstock

 The Pew Charitable Trusts

-Susan K. Weinstock is the director for Pew’s Safe Checking in the Electronic Age Project, an initiative that advocates for policies that inform American checking accountholders.
+Susan K. Weinstock is the director of Pew's safe checking in the electronic age project, an initiative that advocates for policies that better protect and inform American checking accountholders.

-Previously, Susan was the Financial Reform Campaign Director at the Consumer Federation of America (CFA), leading all media, coalition, public education and grassroots efforts.
-Susan has more than 20 years of advocacy, communications, research, grassroots and legislative experience protecting consumers.
-Prior to joining CFA in 2009, Susan worked in a number of different positions at AARP.
-She directed many successful state-level advocacy and grassroots campaigns throughout the country, saving consumers billions of dollars on their utility bills and pushing for the enactment of consumer protection and reliability requirements.
-She also managed federal communications activities on financial security issues -- including message development and the creation and execution of integrated public awareness campaigns.
+Previously, Weinstock was the financial reform campaign director at the Consumer Federation of America (CFA), leading media, coalition, public education, and grassroots efforts to promote consumer financial protection.
+She has more than 20 years of advocacy, communications, research, grassroots, and legislative experience protecting consumers.
+Prior to joining CFA in 2009, Weinstock worked in a number of different positions at AARP.
+She directed many successful state-level advocacy campaigns throughout the country, saving consumers billions of dollars on their telephone and utility bills and pushing for the enactment of consumer protections and reliability requirements.
+She also managed federal communications activities on financial security issues, including message development and the creation and execution of integrated public awareness campaigns.

-Weinstock has a bachelor’s degree in government from Clark University and a Masters Degree in education from Marymount University.
+Susan Weinstock has a bachelor’s degree in government from Clark University and a master’s degree in education from Marymount University.